Skip to content

 Credit/Debit Card

 Japan is still very much a cash-based society and credit cards are not as widely used as in Western countries.
 Credit cards are mostly used in large department stores and high end/large hotels.
 Convenience stores and chain restaurants generally accept cards too.
-Please note that smaller restaurants, shops and some Japanese inns in rural areas, wherever you are in Japan, are unlikely to accept cards.
-Therefore, it is advisable to carry cash with you on your tour.
-Taking one credit/debit card is recommended in case of emergency.
+Please note that smaller restaurants, shops and some Japanese inns in rural areas are unlikely to accept cards.
 The most widely accepted credit cards include Visa, MasterCard and American Express.
-However, please do not rely on a credit/debit card as your only source of spending money, and keep a photocopy of your card(s).

 Spending money